steveng57/steveng57.github.io/_tabs/about.md

 ![Boys Pic]
 _Debbie took this great shot of the boys_

-I am also a Pisces, which is silly because there is no science behind that stuff at all, and if you believe in it, then I have some magic pixie dust to sell you, but that's about all you are going to get about me.
+I am also a Pisces, which is silly because there is no science behind that stuff at all.
+The other thing you should know about me is that I am all about science.
+So if you believe in astrology, then I have some magic pixie dust to sell you, but that's about all you are going to get about me.

 [Boys Pic]: 20150131_134612.jpg
 [Steves Workshop]: IMG_0697.jpeg